newhavenrb/conferences/Frustration-Driven-Development.md

         * Use Helpers first, then Presenters as it gets complex
         * His gem: `modest_presenter`
     * Monkey patching: bad!
+        * Dependency injection can be a better choice sometimes...

 ## Discussion